 The Republic of Cyprus, however, continued its road to prosperity, joining the EU in 2004 as a divided country.
 Currently, Cyprus is recovering from the economic and financial crisis of previous years.
 Especially Cyprus’s banking sector has suffered from its exposure to Greek debt.

 For all intents and purposes of this article series on the island, we will only focus on moving to Cyprus’s southern part, the Republic of Cyprus.
 The same applies to the articles on living and working in Cyprus.

 Security Advice for Cyprus

-However, you should make sure to never try to cross the border between the two parts of the island at any other point than the few designated border crossings, for example in Nicosia, and absolutely never take pictures of any official or military institutions or personnel.
-While signs to this effect exist, they might not be everywhere, and it is wisest to just pass on taking photos when in doubt, or your move to Cyprus may take a rather unpleasant turn.
+Also, you should never try to cross the border between the two parts of the island at any other point than the few designated border crossings, for example in Nicosia, and absolutely never take pictures of any official or military institutions or personnel.
+While signs to this effect exist, they might not be everywhere, and it is wisest not to take any photos when in doubt, or your move to Cyprus may take a rather unpleasant turn.